An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph

 \subsection{Neighborhood structure for directed graphs}

-The main difference between the neighborhood structure presented in this chapter and those described in \cite{nik:kozl:2020} is the chain edge fixing procedure.
+The main difference between the neighborhood structure presented in this chapter and those described in \cite{nik:kozl:2020} is the \textit{chain edge fixing procedure}.
 We divide the edges of $z$ and $w$ into two classes: \begin{itemize} \item \textit{unfixed} edges that can be moved between $z$ and $w$ to get a neighboring solution; \item edges that are \textit{fixed} in $z$ or $w$ and cannot be moved. \end{itemize}

 The idea is that one fixed edge starts a recursive chain of fixing other edges.
 For example, we consider a directed 2-regular multigraph $x \cup y$ with all indegrees and outdegrees are equal to 2.
 Let us choose some edge $(i,j)$ and fix it in the component $z$, then the second edge $(i,k)$ outgoing from $i$ and the second edge $(h,j)$ incoming into $j$ obviously cannot get into $z$.
 We will fix these edges in $w$ (Fig.~\ref{Fig_fixed_edges}).
-In turn, the edges $(i,k)$ and $(h,j)$, fixed in $w$, start recursive chains of fixing edges in $z$, etc.
+In turn, the edges $(i,k)$ and $(h,j)$, fixed in $w$, start the recursive chains of fixing edges in $z$, etc.

 At the initial step, we fix in $z$ and $w$ a copy of each multiple edge of the $x \cup y$, since both copies obviously cannot end up in the same Hamiltonian cycle.
-We construct a neighboring solution by choosing an edge of $z$, moving it to $w$, and running the chain edge fixing procedure to restore the correct cycle covers.
-If the number of connected components in $z$ and $w$ has decreased, we proceed to a new solution and restart the local search.
+We construct a neighboring solution by choosing an edge of $z$, moving it to $w$, and running the chain edge fixing procedure to restore the correct 2-factors.
+If the number of connected components in $z$ and $w$ has decreased, we find all subtours in $z$ and $w$, add the corresponding subtour elimination constraints (\ref{ILP_subtour_elim_1}) and (\ref{ILP_subtour_elim_0}) into the model, proceed to a new solution and restart the local search.
 This procedure is summarized in Algorithm~\ref{Alg:LS_directed}.